shortcipher3/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 * Customizable batch shape - this didn't seem to impact performance on CPU
 * FP16 IR - this didn't have as big of an impact on latency as I anticipated
+* Dockerized my application, used python3, used the latest OpenVINO (version 2020.2)

 ## Choosing a Model and the Model Optimizer